irmlma/mobility-simulation/README.md

 Outputs location visit sequences with activity duration of a specified length (default 200) for a set of individuals (default 100).

 ## Preprocessing from GNSS tracking dataset
 We provide preprocessing script that includes necessary steps to transfer a GNSS tracking dataset into the required input file formats and obtain the parameters of empirical distributions for mobility simulation.
-We assume the raw tracking dataset contains stay points and triplegs (stages), and the processing script (`example/preprocess_tracking.py`) includes the following steps:
+We assume the raw tracking dataset contains stay points and triplegs (also called stages, representing continuous movement without changing mode, vehicle or stopping), and the processing script (`example/preprocess_tracking.py`) includes the following steps:
 - Read staypoints and triplegs, and transforms them into trackintel compatible format.
 - Calculate the tracking quality per user.
 - Filter user with a minimum tracking quality.